 How to Make a Countertop Garden

-First thing is first – where are you going to put a countertop garden?
-If a surfeit of space is immediately apparent, then it’s time to do some clean up or think about hanging gardens.
-Next, thing to consider is your budget.
-If money is no object, then options are abundant; but if you barely have two cents to rub together, the above mentioned repurposed tin cans should do the trick.
+First things first – where are you going to put a countertop garden?
+If a surfeit of space is immediately apparent, then it’s time to do some clean-up or think about hanging gardens.
+The next thing to consider is your budget.
+If money is no object, then options are abundant; but if you barely have two cents to rub together, the above-mentioned, repurposed, tin cans should do the trick.

 A kitchen countertop garden does not have to be expensive or fancy.
 The basics for plant growth are light and water, easily obtained in a kitchen.
 Really, a Chia Pet is an indoor garden so you can see that a countertop garden can be that easy to set up and care for.

 For an inexpensive DIY kitchen countertop garden, you will need a pot with drainage holes (or a tin can with holes poked in the bottom) and indoor potting soil or good quality regular potting soil that has been amended with organic perlite.

 If you are planting multiple plants together, be sure that they have the same watering requirements.
 Once the plants have been potted and watered, put them in a sunny window that gets at least 6 hours per day of sunlight.